NicoleUrq/Dice-Game/README.md

 # Dice-Game
-Entering user's name is option to play a Dice Game against the computer.
+Entering user's name is optional to play a Dice Game against the computer.